perebalazs/LowLevelFEM.jl/docs/src/index.md

 - Giving displacement constraints as functions
 - Different materials on each physical group
 - Solves stress, stain and heat flux field as element result (possibly jumps at the element boundaries) or as nodal results.
-- Resultant of "load vector" type quantities on arbitrary physical group (in GMSH).
+- Resultant of "load vector" type quantities on arbitrary physical group (in [GMSH](https://gmsh.info)).
 - Applying initial conditions (displacement and velocity) on arbitrary points, edges, surfaces, volumes and on combinations of them.
 - Solution of static and dynamic (transient with central difference method, Newmark and HHT-α) problems,
 - Displaying the results (scalar or vector displacements, scalar or tensor stresses and strains) with [GMSH](https://gmsh.info).

     - When dynamic problems are solved animations are also possible (click on $\triangleright$).
+- Rotation of nodal coordinate systems using transformation matrix.
+Transformation matrix can be given with constant direction vectors or with functions.
+(With this arbitrary coordinate systems can be defined.)
 - Plotting arbitrary results on paths.
 - Solves the damping matrix of structures in case of proportional damping
   - using Rayleigh-damping (**C**=α**M**+β**K**) or